Alert Strategies¶

 -

-Each notification rule supports configuring up to two escalation notifications;
+Each notification rule supports up to two escalation notifications;

 -

-The above-discussed scenarios mainly focus on the immediacy of automatically triggering notifications upon detecting anomalies.
-However, you can also manually set the specific time for sending notifications as needed.
+The scenarios discussed above mainly revolve around the immediacy of automatically triggering notifications upon detecting anomalies.
+However, in practice, you can also manually set the exact times for sending notifications based on your needs.

 - Modify the configuration name as needed;